adikari/monorepo-diff-buildkite-plugin/README.md

 ## Using the plugin

-Replace the `<version>` in following examples with `v2.0.0`.
 If the version number is not provided then the most recent version of the plugin will be used.
 Do not use version number as `master` or any branch names.

 ### Simple